Understanding Breast Implant Revision

 - If your breast tissue has changed as a result of skin stretching or weight loss/gain

-I think this is for me
+I think breast implant revision is for me

 Breast revision is very personal.
 You should take your time considering if the procedure is the right way for you to achieve your body goals.
 But, you don’t have to do it alone.
 Dr. Ridha is a double board-certified plastic surgeon with many accomplished years of experience, who also graduated valedictorian from the Mount Sinai School of Medicine (Cabrini) program in Manhattan.
 He has the knowledge, practical experience, and reliable bedside manner to guide you through your decision-making process to a satisfied outcome.